Hyundai i20 Common Problems and Solutions

 Problem:

-The folding key breaks very easily for this car, The pin which holds the key to the fob is prone to snapping.
+The folding key is very fragile for this car; the pin that holds the key to the fob is prone to snapping.

 Solution:

-Hyundai should replace the key under warranty, but if not you are responsible for the cost of replacing the key.
+Hyundai should replace the key under warranty, but if they do not, you are liable for the cost of replacing the key.

 Difficulty level